SergioCalde/Angularv19/README.md

 02. Object and Interfaces.
 Review about objects and interfaces in Typescript.
 03. Functions.
 Review about functions in Typescript, also how to assign a type to a function and how to create a arrow function.
 Learn about optional parameters and default parameters.
 Review about interfaces in functions.
 04. Homework.
 Create a super hero interface.
 05. Basic Destructuring.
 Review about basic destructuring in Typescript.
 Review about arrays destructuring.
+06. Function Destructuring.
+Review about function destructuring in Typescript.